Hubs & Displays

 Native HomeKit hub, Thread border router, strong on-device privacy.

-🟢 Local processing ☁️ Cloud: Optional 🏢 HQ: US (Apple Inc.)
+🟢 Local Processing ☁️ Cloud: Optional 🏢 HQ: US (Apple Inc.)

 Data & Privacy: HomeKit automations run locally.
 Remote access via iCloud relay (end-to-end encrypted).
 Apple does not access or sell smart home data.
 Strong track record on privacy.
 HomeKit Secure Video uses on-device analysis before encrypted iCloud upload.